-The most common reason why your car is not charging is actually because of a worn-out or damaged alternator.
+The most common reason why your car is not charging the battery is actually because of a worn-out or damaged alternator.

 You can carefully tap it with a hammer while the car engine is running while checking it with a multimeter on the car battery to see if the voltage is changing.

 If the voltage change and go back to normal when you tap it lightly with a hammer while the car is running – the Carbon brushes are worn out and needs to be replaced in the alternator, or the whole alternator.

 Sometimes there is an electrical problem in the alternator, and even if the voltage does not change, it might be damaged.